 When the heat kicks up, the deals kick in.
 During COOLinary, indulge in two-course lunch, or three-course dinner and brunch deals from August 1-31.
 Past participants have included GW Fins, Café Degas, and over 70 other restaurants.
 Don’t miss your chance to try some of the best food in New Orleans for a steal all month long.

 The music never stops in New Orleans, and this September and October, mark your calendars for a citywide celebration of local musicians, music venues, and New Orleans culture.
-Catch your favorite artists and discover new ones at dozens of live performances at indoor and outdoor venues all over town from September 28-October 8 as part of NOLAxNOLA (NOLA BY NOLA).
+Catch your favorite artists and discover new ones at dozens of live performances at indoor and outdoor venues all over town as part of NOLAxNOLA (NOLA BY NOLA).
 You won’t want to miss this event—find more details here.

 October 1-31

-Available year-round; seasonality applies
+Year-round; seasonality applies

 Classic New Orleans food is reason enough to spawn a visit to the city.
 Think: decadent gumbo, red beans & rice, crawfish étouffée, soft-shell crab, overstuffed po-boys, oysters on the half shell…is your mouth watering yet?
 Learn about famous New Orleans foods here and make plans to come on a food tour.